Arcnilya/netrunning/README.md

 - Need a way to track where the Netrunner is, add room IDs and track in Online list?
 - Two options for password: enter correct (3 tries) or bruteforce (roll against DV)
 - Log all actions in the Architecture and print the log when succeeding the Pathfinder DV.
 Use a handle (or a random number) to track actions and associate DVS.
 - Track the Program's REZ and any Netrunner's brain damage.

+## net\_architecture\_forger (Coming Soon)
+Similar to generator, but less automation and more manual control.